-Arden Clise is founder and president of Clise Etiquette.
+Known as the Etiquette Maven of the Pacific Northwest, Arden Clise is founder and president of Clise Etiquette.
 Her love for business etiquette began in previous jobs when she was frequently asked for etiquette, public speaking and business attire advice by executives and board members.
 The passion for etiquette took hold and compelled Arden to start a consulting business to help others.
 Today, as a professional trainer, coach, speaker and author, Arden has helped thousands of professionals, from executives to front-line staff, confidently and comfortably navigate business situations for career success.

 Arden has more than 25 years of business experience in marketing, management, event planning and public relations.
 She received her certification as an etiquette consultant by The Etiquette Institute and earned her Bachelor’s degree in English Literature from the University of Washington.
-An active member of University Rotary Club and Women Business Owners, Arden also volunteers with Treehouse.

-Jan Townsend – Children’s Etiquette Program Teacher
+Leslie E. Brown - Children's Etiquette Program Coordinator and Teacher